Back

 Performing music with an outstanding choir directed by specialist professional musicians in one of the South West’s finest buildings.

-“This exciting development ensures that every chorister is supported in the way that best nurtures their vocal potential,” said James Anderson-Besant, the Cathedral’s Director of Music.
-“By introducing parallel girl and boy programmes, we can offer tailored rehearsals and training that recognise the changes in young singers’ voices during adolescence, while maintaining the collaborative spirit that makes our choral community so special.”
+“This exciting development ensures that every chorister is supported in the way that best nurtures their vocal potential,” said James Anderson-Besant, Director of Music at Truro Cathedral.
+“By introducing parallel programmes, we can offer focused training during a time of change, while preserving the collaborative spirit at the heart of our choir.”

 Be A Senior Chorister For A Day